 $500 Waterproof shell pants made in Vietnam for $25

 $125 fleece sweater made in Pakistan for $12

 $600 shell jacket made for $28 in Taiwan

 $800 ski boots made in China for $45.

 This is the modern rule of ski industry pricing.
 And so I ask you: do you know anyone in your world that pays these prices for their gear?

-You get your gear the same why I have my whole life: discounts, sales, bro-deals, hook-ups, summer clearance bins, ski swaps, etcetera, etcetera, etcetera… Most ski gear purchased in the world is purchased at a significant discount from its suggested retail price.
+You probably get your gear the same way I have my whole life: discounts, sales, bro-deals, hook-ups, summer clearance bins, ski swaps, etcetera, etcetera, etcetera… Most ski gear purchased in the world is purchased at a significant discount from its suggested retail price.
 That is just crazy!